-Buy Foreign Silver Coins Online WITHOUT VAT
+Buy Foreign Silver Coins

-We are able to offer our foreign silver coins UK VAT-free with these savings passed directly on to you.
+We are able to offer our silver foreign coins UK VAT-free with these savings passed directly on to you.
 Unfortunately, non-UK coins are subject to Capital Gains Tax.
-Those investors wishing to purchase coins that are fully tax exempt should consider the Silver Britannia.
+Those investors wishing to purchase coins that are fully tax-exempt should consider the Silver Britannia.

 With a face value of A$30, the 1 Kilo Kookaburra (or 1kg Australian Silver Kookaburra) is a hefty coin with a weight of 1002.502g, a diameter of 101.00mm and measuring 14.60mm thick.
 Struck by the Perth Mint, the Kookaburra was first produced in 1990 and has been issued in varying denominations including the 10oz (A$10), the 2oz (A$2) and the 1oz (A$1).
-Featuring a classic design of the native and iconic Kookaburra bird, the reverse design is changed yearly with the 2015 minting reverting to the original 1990 design to mark the 25th year anniversary of the coin.
-The 1 kilo Kookaburra is an impressive coin to have in any collection and represents a significant investment in a high grade foreign silver coin.
+Featuring a classic design of the native and iconic Kookaburra bird, the reverse design is changed yearly with the 2015 minting reverting to the original 1990 design to mark the 25th anniversary of the coin.
+The 1 kilo Kookaburra is an impressive coin to have in any collection and represents a significant investment in a high-grade coin.
 However, it’s size as an asset doesn’t offer the flexibility and divisibility that a collection of smaller denomination silver bullion coins can lend to a portfolio.
 Investors may wish to consider combining the 1kg Kookaburra with other coins, such as the Silver Britannia, to diversify their portfolio.